coderjolly/coderjolly.github.io/_posts/2023-01-06-macOS-setup-guide.md

 brew update
 brew upgrade <formula>
 ```
 To get rid of older versions of formulas installed on your system, in case you want to roll back to an older version.
-So you can do some cleanup to get rid of those old versions by:
+You can do some cleanup to get rid of those old versions by:
 ```bash
 brew cleanup
 ```